owebeeone/grip-react/README.md

 ### **Asynchronous Taps: Fetching Remote Data**

 AsyncTaps are designed for fetching data from external APIs.
-They provide a comprehensive feature set out-of-the-box, including LRU-TTL caching, request deduplication and coalescing, automatic cancellation via AbortController, and deadline-based timeouts.1 The
+They provide a comprehensive feature set out-of-the-box, including LRU-TTL caching, request deduplication and coalescing, automatic cancellation via AbortController, and deadline-based timeouts.
+The

-createAsyncMultiTap factory allows for a declarative setup, requiring a requestKeyOf function for caching, a fetcher function to perform the request, and a mapResult function to transform the API response into Grip updates.1
+createAsyncMultiTap factory allows for a declarative setup, requiring a requestKeyOf function for caching, a fetcher function to perform the request, and a mapResult function to transform the API response into Grip updates.

-TypeScript

 ```ts
 // grip-react-demo/src/openmeteo_taps.ts [1]